Azure/azure-sdk/docs/dotnet/introduction.md

 {% include requirement/MUST id="dotnet-packaging-nuget" %} package all components as NuGet packages.

 If your client library is built by the Azure SDK engineering systems, all packaging requirements will be met automatically.
 Follow the [.NET packaging guidelines](https://docs.microsoft.com/en-us/dotnet/standard/library-guidance/nuget) if you're self-publishing.
-For Microsoft owned packages we need to support both windows (for windows dump diagnostics) and portable (for x-platform debugging) pdb formats which means you need to publish them to the Microsoft symbol server because the Nuget symbol server only supports portable pdbs.
+For Microsoft owned packages we need to support both windows (for windows dump diagnostics) and portable (for x-platform debugging) pdb formats which means you need to publish them to the Microsoft symbol server and not the Nuget symbol server which only supports portable pdbs.

 {% include requirement/MUST id="dotnet-packaging-naming" %} name the package based on the name of the main namespace of the component.